shoyo/acoustic-keylogger/README.md

 the Jupyter notebook.

 ### Option 2 - No Docker
-In exchange for containerization and seamless setup, Docker requires a lot of overhead memory and comes with little quirks in the development environment with the current setup (like having to manually open the Jupyter notebook).
+In exchange for containerization and seamless setup, Docker requires more overhead memory and comes with little quirks in the development environment with the current setup (like having to manually open the Jupyter notebook).
 I find that a lot of times using Docker for small tweaks is a bit overkill, so I'm leaving this option here.